Moore says you can rank customers on a technology adoption scale. These customers can be companies, organisations or individuals.

 Moore says for any technology to succeed it must cross the chasm from the first two phases and enter the third.
 It’s an Evil Knievel leap, many technologies can’t make it.

-The bridge across the chasm might be technical, it might be channel organisation, support infrastructure, political matters such as establishing a standard or it might just come down to old-fashioned marketing.
+The bridge across the chasm might be technical.
+It can be about channel organisation or support infrastructure.
+There are political matters such as establishing a standard or it might come down to old-fashioned marketing.

-If you want to improve your winner picking skills, focus on the product, service or technology’s ability to cross the chasm between visionary and pragmatic customers.
+To pick winners, focus on the product or technology’s ability to cross the chasm between visionary and pragmatic customers.

-In addition to Moore’s chasm, consider common sense ideas of price and utility.
+Besides Moore’s chasm, there are common sense ideas of price and utility.

 Standards are successful

-Although Moore’s focus was originally on business technology, the principles also apply to consumer products such as DVD burners or Apple’s iPod.
-The rules don’t change much between the suits and the open-neck shirts but their interpretation does.
+Moore started out looking at business technology.
+The principles also apply to consumer products such as smartphones.1 The rules don’t change much between the suits and the open-neck shirts but their interpretation does.

 Building up a head of steam to cross the chasm is harder for makers of consumer hardware.
-Consumers rarely look for a return on their investment in the conventional business sense and they are less willing to pay top dollar for new products.
+Consumers rarely look for a return on their investment in the business sense.
+They are less willing to pay top dollar for new products.

 Complicating matters further is the way many products now straddle both markets.
 In some areas the consumer market influences business purchasing strategies.
 For example, the first customers to adopt the iPhone were consumers.